metaplex-foundation/shank/shank-macro/README.md

     // Regular field
     pub regular_field: u32,

-    // Field stored as u8 but representing an enum
+    // Field stored as u8 but representing an enum (string literal format)
     #[shank(as = "MyEnum")]
-    pub enum_as_byte: u8,
+    pub enum_as_byte_str: u8,

-    // Field with a wrapper type that should be treated as a simpler type
+    // Field with a wrapper type that should be treated as a simpler type (string literal format)
     #[shank(as = "u64")]
-    pub wrapped_u64: CustomU64Wrapper,
+    pub wrapped_u64_str: CustomU64Wrapper,

+    // Field stored as u8 but representing an enum (direct type format)
+    #[shank(as = MyEnum)]
+    pub enum_as_byte_direct: u8,

+    // Field with a wrapper type that should be treated as a simpler type (direct type format)
+    #[shank(as = u64)]
+    pub wrapped_u32_direct: CustomU32Wrapper,
 }
 ```